gvwilson/sensibleadventures/shapers/shapers.md

 turtles are natural shapers.

 -   Shell counts as natural armor (with no attack penalty).
--   If a Turtle is a shaper, they start with a Low rating instead of Very Low.
+-   If a Turtle is a shaper, they start with a -2 rating instead of -4.
 -   Can hold their breath for 15 minutes.

 ### Wolf